 If your current water heater has a leak, or you want to replace your hot water heating system before it fails, contact the plumbing experts at Empire State Plumbing to have a tankless model installed in your home.

 If you already have a tankless water heater, we can also perform necessary repairs and maintenance.
-Contact us today for an estimate in Latham, Cohoes, Albany, and nearby.
+Contact us today for an appointment in Delmar, Troy, Albany, and nearby.

 Tankless water heaters are still unusual in the U.S., where tank-type water heaters have been used for many years.
 But in Europe, where energy costs are much higher, tankless water heating technology has a long and successful track record.